elingerojo/contexter/lib/README.md

 ### Default structure (of `context` object)

-The `context` object has the following default structure:
+The `context` object has the following default structure when extended by plugins:

 - &lt;root&gt;
 - &lt;filetypes-1&gt;